Real Life (Simple Minds album): Release

 The album reached no. 2 in the UK, and no. 74 in the United States.
 All four singles from the album were Top 40 hits in the UK, including the Top 10 hit "Let There Be Love".
 In the US, "See the Lights" reached the Top 40 and also reached no. 1 on the US Modern Rock Tracks chart.
 In America, the front and back covers were switched and the front was now the photo of the band on the white background.
 The US version of the cover is what has been used on reissues of the album.

 Virgin reissued the CD as part of the Simple Minds remasters in late 2002 and early 2003.
 On the remastered version, a couple of differences are apparent when compared to the first edition: the 2002/2003 remaster features an extended mix of "Let There Be Love", not the one used on the first edition of the album, although it is not mentioned on the cover or in the booklet; the segues between tracks have also been re-edited, so that the running time of individual tracks may differ slightly between the editions; also, the CD version of the first edition had "Banging on the Door" split into two tracks in the disc's table of contents (running time was 1:16 + 4:22), but the music as such did not indicate any break between the parts.
 On the 2002/2003 reissue, the track is indexed as one.

+The Australian edition included a bonus CD with 5 live tracks titled Live At Barrowland.
+However, two of the tracks were recorded at Universal Amphitheatre, Los Angeles, USA with the remaining three songs taken from the concert at Barrowland, Glasgow, UK.